Rancho Deluxe: Release

 Rancho Deluxe was released in theatres on March 14, 1975.

-Reaction
+Reception

 The film was described as a form of "parody Western" by critic Richard Eder in his Nov.
-24, 1975 New York Times review.
+24, 1975 The New York Times review.
 "It is so cool that it is barely alive," he wrote of the film's general tone.
 Among the positive elements: "Slim Pickens for once has a strongly written comic role.
 He plays it with great effect, and Charlene Dallas, as his sluttish assistant, is almost as good."

-Roger Ebert of the Chicago Sun-Times gave Rancho Deluxe only one-and-a-half out of four possible stars.
+Roger Ebert of the Chicago Sun-Times gave Rancho Deluxe 1.5 out of four stars.
 He wrote: "I don't know how this movie went so disastrously wrong, but it did."

-On Rotten Tomatoes, Rancho Deluxe holds a rating of 70% from 20 reviews.
+On Rotten Tomatoes, Rancho Deluxe holds a rating of 63% from 64 reviews.
+The consensus summarizes: "While its script may be a bit too self-knowing and aimless at times, Rancho Deluxe offers a breezy twist on the Western that's buoyed by effortlessly funny performances from Jeff Bridges and Sam Waterston."